 Many students are on a tight budget while abroad.
-Before you go, estimate as closely as you can how much money you have available for your time abroad, and then estimate your expenses.
-You will receive a budget worksheet at orientation.
+Before you go, estimate as closely as you can, how much money you have available for your time abroad, and then estimate your expenses.
+At your initial program meeting, you received a cost estimate and budget planning worksheet.
 It is also linked in the Financial Information tab of the CIE website.